Information for Prospective Students & Postdoctoral Scholars

 • I am also open to co-advising students at UCD.
 If you are considering the San Diego State University Joint Doc program with UCD, I am open to serving as a UC Davis co-mentor for students in that program.
 My lab is also open to students who are in need of a “rotation” as part of their degree program.

 • I am interested in independent, creative students who are interested in a current research theme in our lab, and developing ideas that creatively extend within & from those.
-Specifically, I may be interested in students in the following research areas for the next year:

 • Students will need to be willing and interested in submitting fellowship applications and/or working with me on grant writing, and be able to TA as needed to supplement support as we get these projects going.